Gardnerian Wicca – Introduction

 Gardnerian Coven Structures

-Gardnerian Witches organize into covens of up to 13 members, though it is not unknown for them to occasionally go beyond this number.
+Gardnerian Witches organize into covens of up to 13 members, though it is not uncommon for them to occasionally go beyond this number.
 These Covens are headed by a High Priest and High Priestess, who preside over the order and head the magical rituals they practice.

 Among these are the initiation rites, and the granting of Degrees within the Coven.
 There are three degrees within this Wicca Coven structure, and each permits initiation into further mysteries that are only revealed to those who have risen to such a degree within the Coven.